David Tickle: Early to mid-1980s

-Tickle never worked with Split Enz again, though he did produce the Practical Jokers album for The Swingers, the band formed by Split Enz co-founder Phil Judd.
+After producing their next album, Waiata, he never worked with Split Enz again, though he did produce the Practical Jokers album for The Swingers, the band formed by Split Enz co-founder Phil Judd.
 (Judd, however, was not a member of Split Enz while Tickle was their producer.)
 The Swingers' album included the major Australian/New Zealand hit single "Counting The Beat".

 In 1981, Tickle was hired by the Stiff label to remix the single "Is Vic There?" by London new wave cult band Department S. He produced a fatter, slicker pop sound.

 David Tickle really didn't understand where we were coming from.
 He'd lived in America during the London punk explosion.
 I tried to do everything in one take, with as few over dubs as possible.
 We'd be sitting eating lunch in the community kitchen and he and the producer would be extolling the virtues of The Dark Side of the Moon and we'd be talking about Kraftwerk and The Sex Pistols.
 He really didn't get it.
 But that said, it could have come out a lot worse.
 We just kept the overdubs to a minimum.

 Later in the 1980s, Tickle produced hit singles and albums for several Canadian acts.
 Production credits during this era include Canadian and US chart hits by Red Rider (including "Human Race"), the first album by Platinum Blonde, which featured the Canadian hit singles "Doesn't Really Matter" and "Not In Love", and two albums by Gowan, which featured his Canadian top-10 hits "A Criminal Mind" and "Moonlight Desires" and "Strange Animal".

 During that same era, Tickle began a long-running working relationship with Prince, for whom he would work as engineer and mixing engineer, co-producing portions of six albums, and as live sound engineer on Prince's "Purple Rain" tour.